Background Image for Header:

 - Please be prepared to provide accurate information for the contact tracing process so we can work quickly to notify close contacts (those who have been within 6 feet of you for more than 15 minutes) and mitigate further spread of COVID-19.
 It may help to review your calendar and travel to remember locations and close contacts.
 If it helps, write this down so you can give the most accurate picture to those conducting the contact tracing process.

 - We know that during this time you may tell those who are determined to be close contacts that you have tested positive for COVID-19.
 Those people may very well receive information to quarantine as a result of the contact tracing process, but we ask that you and those close contacts allow time for us to accurately conduct contact tracing and alert them on their next steps.

-- You will receive information that includes the isolation process, a packing list and instructions to move from your residence hall to Davis Hall.
+- You will receive information that includes the isolation process, a packing list and instructions to move from your residence hall to our isolation spaces.

-- If you have a roommate, they will receive email notification that they are expected to quarantine for 14 days.
+- If you have a roommate/suitemates, they will receive email notification that they are expected to quarantine for 14 days.
 If your roommate/suitemates have been fully vaccinated, they will not be required to quarantine.

 - You will receive a phone call from a Housing and Residence Life representative to identify any special needs or accommodations you may need during your isolation period.
 They will also confirm with you a pick-up time for you and your belongings to be transported to our isolation spaces.

 - If you decide to leave campus for your isolation period, you must notify the Residence Life and Housing representative.
 You will be provided additional guidance for this situation.

 - You will be responsible for notifying your professors.

 - Clothes for at least two weeks.